ronoaldo/mercurio/mods/mtimer/README.md

 Use it on your public server to give your players additional value (players can individually hide the timer if they want) while being on your server or use it in your singleplayer world to stay informed or – when creating creative content for others to watch – give your viewers a hint on when the footage was recorded.

 The mod is game-agnostic and does not have any dependencies.
-The mod only interfaces with Minetest’s *HUD API*, the *player meta data API* and the *Formspec API*.
+The mod only interfaces with Luanti’s *HUD API*, the *player meta data API* and the *Formspec API*.

 ## Configuration